Moon-Huangyh/Everest-Snow-Cover-AI4EO-Final-Project/README.md

 ### Advantages of This Project Considering Energy Cost

-**This project owns a relatively small carbon footprint because it uses lightweight CPU-based methods rather than deep-learning model training.** K-means, GMM and Gaussian Process regression are much less time and energy consuming comparing to training a large neural network.
+**This project has a relatively small carbon footprint because it uses lightweight CPU-based methods rather than deep-learning model training.** K-means, GMM and Gaussian Process regression are much less time and energy consuming comparing to training a large neural network.
 The workflow also limits unnecessary processing by using a small AOI, selecting one Sentinel-2 scene per month, and avoiding repeated processing of full tiles where possible.

 The project uses existing open-access Sentinel-2 data rather than collecting new field data.
-Satellite-based programming can reduce the need for repeated field visits to remote high-mountain regions which may require long-distance travel, specialist equipment or higher-risk field logistics.
+Satellite-based works can reduce the need for repeated field visits to remote high-mountain regions which may require long-distance travel, specialist equipment or higher-risk field logistics.
 For comparison, the US EPA states that an average passenger vehicle emits about 400 g CO₂ per mile driven (https://www.epa.gov/greenvehicles/greenhouse-gas-emissions-typical-passenger-vehicle).
 Under the baseline estimate, one clean run of this project is roughly equivalent to about 0.064 miles (about 100 metres) of driving.
 Better snow-cover monitoring can also support hydrological awareness, water-resource planning and climate-impact assessment in mountain regions.

 ### Disadvantages and Uncertainties

 The calculation only represents one run of the notebooks, so it is only a minimal estimate. **The real project footprint would be higher if repeated development and debugging runs were included.** The estimate also excludes considerations on network-transfer emissions, long-term Google Drive storage energy caused, and the volume of water used for data-centre cooling.

-The workflow is low-carbon comparing to many larger machine learning projects, but **its consumption is not zero** either.
+The workflow is low-carbon compared with many larger machine learning projects, but **its consumption is not zero** either.
 The main environmental cost is likely associated with downloading and storing the Sentinel-2 products rather than the machine-learning models themselves.

 ## Limitations and Future Work

 - **Limited Temporal Sampling:** Only one Sentinel-2 scene was selected for each month, so the monthly snow-cover fraction represents one selected observation rather than a full monthly average.
-Future work could use multiple low-cloud imageries per month if available.
+Future work could use multiple low-cloud scenes per month if available.
 - **No Independent Ground Truth:** The NDSI threshold and GMM comparison did provide useful checks, but they are not a formal accuracy assessment, and cannot provide basis for a formal confusion matrix.
-Future work could compare the snow masks with labelled snow products or higher-resolution reference imageries.
+Future work could compare the snow masks with labelled snow products or higher-resolution reference images.
 - **Mountain Terrain and Optical Imagery Impacts:** Cloud, shadow, topographic effects and mixed pixels can still affect the classification even K-means is used.
 Future work could include DEM-based variables such as elevation, slope and aspect, or test SAR-based methods for cloud-affected periods.
 - Also, The workflow was tested on one western Mount Everest AOI in 2025, so wider application would require testing across more years and additional Himalayan regions.